READ ON TO DISCOVER HOW TO STUDY SMARTER.

 LONG-TERM LEARNING STRATEGIES

 We highly recommend the use of mapping and graphic organizers for long-term study.
-In order to activate students’ background knowledge prior to the study of a topic, educators use a tool called Semantic Mapping.
+In order to activate students’ background knowledge prior to the study of a topic, educators often use a tool called Semantic Mapping.
 It can also be used to connect new ideas to existing ones.
-Mapping connects prior concepts and knowledge to new knowledge, and develops new schemata when necessary to integrate content to be learned.
+Mapping connects prior concepts and knowledge to new knowledge, and develops new schemata to integrate content to be learned.
 Students are often exposed to the use of semantic mapping in the classroom.
 However, they often fail to incorporate the use of them during their own study time.

 JUST THE TIP OF THE ICEBERG